-Appeals to DHCD of Subgrantee decisions will be handled by a Program Coordinator within DHCD's Community Services Unit.
-Applicants must appeal, in writing, to DHCD within 20 working day of the final LAA decision that includes the notice of appeal rights.
+Appeals to DHCD of LAA decisions will be handled by DHCD's LIHEAP Appeals Officer.
+Applicants/clients must appeal, in writing, to DHCD within 20 working days, as determined by the postmark, of the final LAA decision that includes the notice of appeal rights.

-The Program Coordinator will review all applicant files and information pertinent to the appeal, and will notify the applicant and the LAA of the decision in writing within 20 working days of receipt of the complete applicant file.
+The Appeals Officer will review all applicant/client files and information pertinent to the appeal, and will notify the applicant/client and the LAA of the decision in writing within 20 working days of receipt of the appeal.
+This decision will include notification to the applicant/client of the right to seek and the time for seeking judicial review of DHCD's decision.